jpkeisala/uCookieConsent/README.md

 3. Click tab Third Party Cookies and in insert scripts that use cookies for example Google Analytics as instructed.

 # How is this working?
 The Cookie law is actually quite simple.
 You need to ask permission from the visitor if you want to track the visitor.
 Just letting know you are tracking is not enough.
-However, cookies like session cookie is OK.
+However, strictly necessary cookies are fine to be on by default.
+These are cookies that your website or app needs to use in order to perform its basic functions.
+For example, strictly necessary cookies may be used to remember items placed in a virtual shopping cart or to remember which page a user is on.
-The package will not execute any of the scripts before user approves cookies.
-You can set from the control panel that necessary cookies are allowed by default but third party cookies like Google Analytics are only executed after consent of your visitor.
+The package will not execute any of the third party scripts before the user approves cookies.

 # Contributors & Developers
 uCookieConsent Package is open source software.
 To contribute to the project create pull request in Github. https://github.com/jpkeisala/uCookieConsent/